 Hard Candy: How To Break a Sugar Addiction Before It Breaks You

 Sugar can be as addictive as cocaine.
-But unless you follow a weight loss plan designed to reduce cravings, dieting can worsen sugar addiction.
-Here, we show the right way to lose weight – without losing control.
+Unfortunately, unless you follow a weight loss plan designed to reduce cravings, dieting can actually worsen sugar addiction.
+Here, we provide some advice around changing your diet to help overcome sugar cravings.

-We’ve all been there: the empty box of chocolates, the litter of sweet-wrappers, the feelings of never-again – joined, of course, to a longing for more.
-Sweet food, unlike savoury food, never seems to arrive in large enough quantities.
-Sugar addiction is real; it cues people to eat sugar when it is present, to crave it when it is not, and as people eat more sugar, their appetite for sugary food increases.
-Obesity levels continue to soar, and so does the threat to public health.
+Sugar addiction is real; it signals the need to consume sugar when it is present, to crave it when it is not, and as you eat more sugar, your appetite for sugary food increases.
+This cycle leads to insulin resistance and weight gain and as population obesity levels continue to soar, and so does the threat to public health.

 Why is sugar addictive?